Enda Kenny: Personal life

+Enda Kenny has been described as "popular, avuncular and good humoured", "sincere and genuine" and "relentlessly positive".

 Kenny has been married to Fionnuala O'Kelly since 1992.
 She has been described by the media as his "secret weapon".
-O'Kelly is a first cousin to sitting Fine Gael MEP Seán Kelly, who also served as a President of the Gaelic Athletic Association (GAA).
+O'Kelly is a first cousin to sitting Fine Gael MEP Seán Kelly, who also served as a president of the Gaelic Athletic Association (GAA).
 The O'Kelly family originally come from the parish of Kilcummin near Killarney, County Kerry.
 The couple have three children: one daughter, Aoibhinn, and two sons, Ferdia and Naoise.
 The couple met in Leinster House, where O'Kelly worked as a press officer for Fianna Fáil.
 She later worked with Raidió Teilifís Éireann (RTÉ).

+Enda Kenny is a keen Gaeilgeoir and was quite a gifted athlete.
+He did not drink alcohol until his mid twenties.
+He has been described as "Ireland's fittest Taoiseach" with his biggest competition for the title coming in the form of Jack Lynch, who served as Taoiseach between 1966 and 1973 and played both hurling and Gaelic football for Cork at inter-county level.

-Kenny has climbed Mount Kilimanjaro and completed the Ring of Kerry Charity Cycle.
+Kenny has climbed Mount Kilimanjaro, finished multiple 100 km Pink Ribbon cycles to raise funds for Breast Cancer and has completed the 180 km Ring of Kerry Charity Cycle multiple times.
 He is a keen supporter of his native Mayo GAA football team, and played football for his local club, Islandeady GAA, of which he is the current club president.
 His father Henry, won an All-Ireland medal with the county team in 1936.
 His grandfather was a lighthouse keeper.

 In February 2023, a spokesperson for Kenny announced he had been diagnosed with cancer.
-Kenny had underwent a medical procedure to treat the cancer and was expected to make a full recovery.
+Kenny had undergone a medical procedure to treat the cancer and was expected to make a full recovery.